dtoczala/watson-landing-page/README.md

 Data is the lifeblood of any cognitive solution.
 You need to be aware of the

 ### References for Further Reading
+- [Why Does Machine Learning Require So Much Data](http://freedville.com/blog/2016/12/15/why-does-machine-learning-require-so-much-training-data/) - Great look at why you need so much data, and a veiled reference to [Malcoim Gladwell's 10000 hour rule](http://gladwell.com/outliers/the-10000-hour-rule/).
 - [Data Considerations When Building a Cognitive Solution](https://kozhayasite.wordpress.com/2016/07/31/data-considerations-when-building-a-cognitive-solution/) - an overview of data considerations when working with Watson services.
 - [Data Scientists and App Develpment](https://medium.com/cognitive-resonance/data-scientists-and-app-development-fde50ebb54de#.nz70d9ke0) - Anthony discusses the importance of data science in the building of cognitive applications, and he shares some ways to learn more about data science.